vercel/next.js/examples/with-glamorous/README.md

 ## The idea behind the example

 This example features how to use [glamorous](https://github.com/kentcdodds/glamorous) as the styling solution instead of [styled-jsx](https://github.com/zeit/styled-jsx).
-It also incoroporates [glamor](https://github.com/threepointone/glamor) since `glamor` is a dependency for `glamorous`.
+It also incorporates [glamor](https://github.com/threepointone/glamor) since `glamor` is a dependency for `glamorous`.

 We are creating three `div` elements with custom styles being shared across the elements.
 The styles includes the use of pseedo-elements and CSS animations.